Finite resource performance of small satellite-based quantum key distribution missions: Satellite-to-ground entanglement-based QKD using BBM92

 The satellite quantum source generates polarization-entangled photon pairs by superposing orthogonally polarized photons created from spontaneous parametric down-conversion using two pump decay paths~\cite{anwar2021entangled}.
 Detailed design of a functional model of the source and associated design trade-offs can be found in~\cite{perumangatt2021realizing}.
 The source generates pairs of polarization-entangled photons where each pair consists of a 785~nm wavelength signal photon and an 837~nm wavelength idler photon.
 For the purpose of QKD, each of the idler photons is measured aboard the satellite in either the computational or the diagonal basis with probability $1/2$.
 The signal photon is sent to the satellite's optical terminal using an optical interface.
 A subsystem inside the optical source also generates a synchronization beacon.
 Both the beacon and the signal photons are transmitted to the OGS through the satellite's optical terminal.

-Optical terminals both on the satellite and in the ground station facilitate establishing a space-to-ground free-space optical link.
-They consist of optical telescopes and fine pointing mechanisms for transmitting and collecting the signal photons, and synchronization and tracking beacons.
+Optical terminals on both the satellite and in the ground station help establish a space-to-ground free-space optical link.
+The terminals consist of optical telescopes and fine-pointing mechanisms for transmitting and collecting the signal photons, and synchronization and tracking beacons.
 Table~\ref{tab:SpooQy-OpticalLink} presents the parameters of the quantum source and the optical link.

 { } \newlength{\thickarrayrulewidth}